 Department: Production and Population Health

-Emma is a PhD student in the Animal Welfare group.
-Her thesis title is "Objective and subjective assessments of positive emotional states in companion dogs"
+Emma completed her PhD studies in the Centre for Animal Welfare (Dogs - Interpreting Canine Behaviour).
+Her thesis title is "Objective and subjective assessments of positive emotional states in companion dogs".

 Emma graduated from the University of Bristol in 2009, after completion of the BSc (Hons) Animal Behaviour and Welfare programme.